awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

    The list includes the Amazon Resource Name \(ARN\) of each role\.
 Use the role name, not the ARN, to refer to roles with the CLI commands\.
 For example, if a role has the following ARN: `arn:aws:iam::123456789012:role/myrole`, you refer to the role as **myrole**\.

-1. Remove the role from all instance profiles that the role is in\.
+1. Remove the role from all instance profiles that the role is associated with\.

    1. To list all instance profiles that the role is associated with, enter the following command: